 The following documents are provided for the technical staff of the courts and electronic filing service providers (EFSP) to provide guidelines for the successful implementation of electronic filing in the Civil CMS (CCMS-V3) application.
 The Civil CMS application uses California's Second Generation E-Filing Specifications (2GEFS).2GEFS-CCMS Specifications and Schema (ZIP)

-2GEFS CCMS-V3 01 to 02 Schema Updates is an update on 2GEFS schema development and documentation.
+2GEFS CMS-V3 01 to 02 Schema Updates is an update on 2GEFS schema development and documentation.

 2GEFS-CCMS Implementation Guide (PDF)

-The 2GEFS-CCMS Implementation Guide provides Electronic Filing Service Providers' (EFSPs) technical staff with guidelines for implementing electronic filing to work with the statewide CCMS-V3 system.
+The 2GEFS-CMS Implementation Guide provides Electronic Filing Service Providers' (EFSPs) technical staff with guidelines for implementing electronic filing to work with the statewide CMS-V3 system.

-The CCMS-V3 E-Filing CCTC-EFSP Connectivity Technical Guide provides instructions and support information to authorized EFSPs for connectivity to the California Courts Technology Center (CCTC) CCMS-V3 Electronic Filing Manager (EFM).
-The document may also be used as a guideline for connectivity to local implementations of the CCMS EFM in non-CCTC courts.
+The CMS E-Filing CCTC-EFSP Connectivity Technical Guide provides instructions and support information to authorized EFSPs for connectivity to the California Courts Technology Center (CCTC) CMS Electronic Filing Manager (EFM).
+The document may also be used as a guideline for connectivity to local implementations of the CMS EFM in non-CCTC courts.